Look Who's Talking Now! poster

 The inciting incident occurs at 11 minutes when James loses his job as a pilot when the airline goes under.
 The family's financial security is shattered, creating immediate crisis and forcing both parents to reassess their priorities..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The family decides to get two dogs - Rocks (a street-smart mutt for James) and Daphne (a prissy poodle for Mollie).
+This demonstrates the protagonist's commitment to The family decides to get two dogs - Rocks (a street-smart mutt for James) and Daphne (a prissy poodle for Mollie).
 This choice brings new "family members" who will serve as catalysts for change and whose perspectives will drive the narrative., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat James takes a job working for his former boss Samantha, who clearly has romantic designs on him.
+Of particular interest, this crucial beat James takes a job working for his former boss Samantha, who clearly has romantic designs on him.
 This "opportunity" seems like a solution but actually represents a threat to the marriage.
 The stakes raise significantly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (73% through) represents the emotional nadir.
 Here, Mollie discovers what she perceives as evidence of James' infidelity with Samantha.
 The marriage appears dead - she kicks him out.
 The family unit completely falls apart, and the dogs are separated., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.